-I believe, having lived my whole life on the North-West Coast, my life experiences, my work roles, my community commitments and most recently my role as Alderman on Devonport City Council, give me insight into a wide range of issues facing women in regional Tasmania.
+I believe, having lived my whole life on the North-West Coast, my life experiences, my work roles, my community commitments and most recently my role as Deputy Mayor on the Devonport City Council, gives me insight into a wide range of issues facing women in regional Tasmania.

 I have served as Treasurer of the Tasmanian branch of the Australian Local Government Women's Association for the past five years.
 As part of my Alderman role, I have served on several committees which focus on the needs of women and families including Chairing the Building Families Committee, membership of the Maritime Museum Working Group, Arboretum Management Committee and several other committees, all of which work to understand the needs and improve the facilities and services in the city.
 In the past I have served on various community organisations which eventually led me to standing for Local Government.